Tom Tupa: Personal life

 Tupa was the offensive coordinator at his high school alma mater, Brecksville–Broadview Heights High School, where he called the plays for both his sons.
 He was also Brecksville's recreation director from 2006 until his retirement on May 7, 2021.

-His son Tom Tupa III (high school class of 2013) was a quarterback for Miami University in Oxford, Ohio.
-His son Tim Tupa (high school class of 2014) played wide receiver for the Bowling Green State University.
+His son Tom Tupa III was a quarterback for Miami University in Oxford, Ohio.
+His son Tim Tupa played wide receiver for the Bowling Green State University.

-His son Tyler Tupa (high school class of 2016) formerly played wide receiver for Ohio University.
-His daughter Emma Tupa (high school class of 2018) formerly played volleyball for Ohio University.
-His wife is Beth Tupa.
+His son Tyler Tupa formerly played wide receiver for Ohio University.

 He is a first cousin of former Colorado Democratic State Senator and Majority Caucus Leader Ron Tupa.